saima-afroz-07/facebook/README2.md

 It contains mutilple post where you can comment on any of it.
 This page is responsive.
 Images here are taken from jsonplaceholder website(as a dummy data).
+Image will open in full screen when clicked.

 ## Dependencies